 His national best-selling book, The Myth of Ability: Nurturing Mathematical Talent in Every Child, describes John’s successes with JUMP Math, and how anyone can learn and teach math.

 John is also a playwright: his plays have been performed across Canada, Europe, Japan, and the United States.
 He has won several national awards including the Governor General's Literary Award for Drama, the Dora Award, the Chalmers Award and the Siminovitch Prize.
-His play Possible Worlds was made into a full-length feature film by Robert Lepage, with whom he is currently adapting Brian Greene’s book The Elegant Universe.
-John's most recent play The Little Years, which confronts the impact of chauvinism on children's potential, has just been published.
+In a twist of fate, John also played Matt Damon’s math tutor in the 1997 movie, Good Will Hunting.

 In 2004, John was granted a prestigious Ashoka Fellowship as a social entrepreneur for his work in fostering numeracy and building young children's self-confidence through JUMP Math.
-John has received three honorary doctorates in recognition of his lifetime achievements and was named an Officer of the Order of Canada in 2010.
+Most recently he was named a Schwab Foundation Social Entrepreneur as well as Canada’s leading social entrepreneur as part of Ernst & Young’s Entrepreneur of the Year awards.
+John has also received three honorary doctorates in recognition of his lifetime achievements and was named an Officer of the Order of Canada in 2010.

 As a writer, commentator, public speaker and trainer, John has inspired thousands of educators.
 He’s presented at many prestigious events, and been featured in journals and media including: